-BLACK RAIN spattered cop clichés and character contrivance over the basics for an intriguing scenario, rendering Ridley Scott’s 1989 Japan-set police thriller another victim of style over substance.
+BLACK RAIN spattered cop clichés and character contrivance across the basics on an intriguing scenario, rendering Ridley Scott’s 1989 Japan-set police thriller another victim of style over substance.
 The 125-minute lurk in the dark is one of the director’s lesser offerings, and a letdown after his previous suspenser, also involving detectives, Someone To Watch Over Me.
 The $30,000,000 vehicle was also a step back in quality control for star Michael Douglas, chewing neon scenery to tasteless ramen in his first film in two years since his Oscar-win for Wall Street.
 The tagline for Black Rain reads: “An American Cop in Japan.
 Their country.
 Their laws.
 Their game.
 His rules.”
-To that slather of mozzarella paste on “Our groans.”
+To that, slather on a mozzarella paste of “Our groans.”

 After murdering fellow gangsters (in broad daylight, in a New York City restaurant full of witnesses and cops), a extra-ruthless/loco whackjob Japanese yakuza punk is sent back to Japan after capture (uh, why?), escorted by cowboy-brash NYPD lout ‘Nick Conklin’ (Douglas) and his snappy dressing, wiseacre, obviously doomed partner ‘Charlie Vincent'(Andy Garcia).
 Nick’s under investigation from Internal Affairs, so per the logic of the script, he’s given this important escort assignment.
 From the get-go, the plot-holes and logic gaps, let alone attitudes and decisions, seem created through a combination of Screenplay-by-Xerox and the finesse of a 12-gauge shotgun.